surfnet-niels/REFEDs-specifications/personalized.md

 ### Overview

-Research and Education Federations are invited to use the REFEDS Personalized Access Entity Label with their members to support the release of attributes to Service Providers meeting the requirements described below.
+Research and Education Federations are invited to use the REFEDS Personalized Access Entity Label with their members to support the release of attributes to Services meeting the requirements described below.

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119 \[BCP14\].